-Lacemaking for me began over 30 years ago when I had the luxury of a week-long bobbin lace-making course at an adult education residential centre and was hooked from the first stitch.
-I started with Bedfordshire lace, then learnt a variety of other bobbin laces and needle lace.
+Lacemaking for me began over 35 years ago when I had the luxury of a week-long bobbin lace-making course at an adult education residential centre and was hooked from the first stitch.
+I started with Bedfordshire lace, then learnt a variety of other bobbin laces and needle lace

 My particular interests lie in using unusual grids and stitch combinations.
 I work with several colours when it is appropriate but am equally happy working with just one colour and using pattern and texture to provide interest.

 I took the City and Guilds Lacemaking Part I and this gave me opportunities to experiment with thread and design.
-Joining 98 Lace encouraged me to continue exploring the use of lace-making techniques.
-I enjoy designing my own pieces and making them, using a range of techniques, materials and sometimes incorporating other media to achieve the desired effect.
+98 Lace has encouraged me to continue exploring the use of lace-making techniques and finding suitable yarns.
+I enjoy designing my own pieces using a range of techniques and materials, sometimes incorporating other media to achieve the desired effect.

 My starting point is often a photograph from which I extract lines and shapes and then investigate with threads and stitches.
-My current work is based on trees and their bark.
+My current work is based on tree bark.